 The estimation of ultimate liability arising from the claims made under insurance contracts is the Company's most critical accounting estimate.
 There are sources of uncertainty that need to be considered in the estimate of the liability that the Company will eventually pay for such claims.
-Estimates have to be made both for the expected ultimate cost of claims reported and for the expected ultimate cost of claims incurred but not reported ("IBNR") at the end of each reporting period.
+Estimates have to be made both for the expected ultimate cost of claims incurred but not reported ("IBNR") at the end of each reporting period.
 Liabilities for unpaid reported claims are estimated using the input of assessments for individual cases reported to the Company and management estimates based on external actuarial assessment, taking into account the historical data of the claims reported and settlement pattern.
 Such method takes into account the best estimates of the future contractual cash flows estimated based on the historical data.
 At the end of each reporting period, prior year claims estimates are reassessed for adequacy and changes are made to the provision.